 The most rewarding professional experiences I’ve had have been when people learn something new, are able to do their jobs better, or take more ownership of their work as the result of our interactions.
 I’ve led trainings across the country and digitally, worked with others on goal setting and skills development, and pushed organizations to align their communications work to achieve their strategic goals.

 While in high school and college, I thought most of the world’s problems could be solved if we had more information, if people just understood things better.
 So, I was going to become an academic so I could research and write articles to make the world a better place.
 I wasn’t quite that naive, but that was basically my personal theory of change.
 Turns out, we have a lot of information.
 Getting people to pay attention to the information and motivating them to take positive action is a fun challenge.
-From writing a fundraising email to convincing a reporter to write a story to motivating coworkers, I have excellent communications experience.
+From writing a fundraising email to convincing a reporter to write a story to motivating coworkers, I have excellent experience motivating people to take action.

 I’m fortunate to have a varied and exciting work history, full of projects and organizations I value and believe in.
 I’d love to talk more about this experience and figure out how we can work together.
 A somewhat-more-traditional pdf resume is available here.